Mercedes-Benz Group AG – Annual report – 31 December 2021

 These procedures are defined in the export credit guidelines, which have Group-wide validity.

-For impairments of trade receivables, the simplified approach is applied, whereby these receivables are allocated to stage 2.
-Credit losses until maturity for these trade receivables are recognised upon initial recognition.
+For impairments of trade receivables, the simplified approach is applied, according to which these receivables are allocated to stage 2.
+Credit losses until maturity for these trade receivables are recognized upon initial recognition.

-Further information on trade receivables and the status of impairments recognised is provided in Note 20.
+Further information on trade receivables and the status of impairments recognized is provided in Note 20.

 Derivative financial instruments